-Uncovered by Nahman Avigad’s team in the 1970s, the Cardo in the Jewish Quarter was excavated for about 200 meters.
-This portion dates to the time of Emperor Justinian in the first half of the 6th c.
-A.D.
+Uncovered by Nahman Avigad’s team in the 1970s, the Cardo in the Jewish Quarter was excavated for about 650 feet (200 m).
+This portion dates to the time of Emperor Justinian in the first half of the 6th century AD.
 An earlier portion of the Cardo was constructed in the Roman period beginning at the modern Damascus Gate in the north, but it didn’t stretch this far south until centuries later.

 The Main Street